Lynching of Marie Thompson: Attempted lynching

 Thompson was arrested, jailed, and charged with murder.
 That same day, the Courier-Journal published an article about Irvin's death.
 That night an armed band of about a dozen white men formed a lynch mob and surrounded the jail in Lebanon Junction at midnight on June 14, 1904, intending to lynch Thompson.
 One man used a sledgehammer to beat at the large padlock keeping a heavy iron bar in place across the door of the jail.
 While the mob was trying to break in, a group of armed African-American men came behind them.
 The black men opened fire on the whites.
 The white men fled, firing off only a few wild shots in their escape from the scene.
 The gunfire brought most of the people of the village to the jail.

-The blacks made a critical mistake: after the white County Sheriff and his deputies promised to protect Thompson if the mob returned, they dispersed.
+After the white County Sheriff and his deputies promised to protect Thompson if the mob returned, the group of black people dispersed.

 The lynching

 Two hours later at 2am, a mob of 50 men appeared at the jail.
 Meeting no response from law enforcement, they took Marie Thompson from her cell, dragging her by a rope tied around her neck, and tried to hang her from a tree in the jail yard.
 When Thompson saw that begging for mercy wasn't going to work, she began fighting the mob "like a tiger".
 One account described her as an "Amazon tiger".
 Eventually, the 50 white men got the noose around Thompson's neck, threw it over the branch, and pulled Thompson off the ground.
 Thompson quickly twisted her body around, grabbed hold of one of the lynchers by the collar, snagged his knife, and cut the hemp rope.
 When she dropped to the ground, she started swinging at the drunken men.
 Thompson broke away from the crowd and started to run away.
 She was hit by a hail of gunfire, more than 100 shots.
 When she finally fell, the mob cheered.

 Thompson died the next evening in the Shepherdsville county jail.
 On her deathbed, she told her doctor: "I didn't want to kill him.
 I only wanted to pay him back for what he had done to me and my boy."
 Thompson's defense showed that black families at the turn of the century South were still prepared to protect their own from offenses by whites.

+However, there are certain sources that provide evidence of the survival of Mary Dent Thompson.
+News reports from the period made after those reporting her death indicate that she was in fact tended to at the Shepherdsville jail after the shooting and safely transported to Louisville, KY, where she was allowed to recover.
+The Lexington Herald published on 8 September 1905, states on page five that Thompson stood trial and was sentenced to two years in the penitentiary.
+She is said to have gone on to live until her death in 1934.